piqnt/planck.js/docs/pages/api/classes/World.md

 > **destroyJoint**(`joint`): `void`

 Destroy a joint.

-This may cause the connected bodies to begin colliding.
+Warning: This may cause the connected bodies to begin colliding.

-Warning: This function is locked during callbacks.
+Warning: This function is locked when a world simulation step is in progress.
+Use queueUpdate to schedule a function to be called after the step.

 #### Parameters